295: No Such Thing As A 200m Baguette

 This was from a great article in the Financial Times about the best baguette in Paris competition, which is called Le Grand Prix de la baguette.

+Really?
 It's really called that.

 And

-these are just some of the types they have.
+these are some of the

-It's held at the National Syndicate des Boulangeres.
+types they have, and it's an amazing competition.
+It's held at the National Syndicate des Boulanger.

 And there are so many entries for the competition every year.
+They get hundreds of entries.

 Over a thousand members of the public apply to judge because you get a kind of citizen judge on the panel.

+And the winner, it's mostly a prestige thing.
 So you get 4,000 euros, you get a small-ish cash prize, but you also win the right to provide the president's baguettes for a year.

-I feel like Macron every day, because it's every day, isn't it?
+I feel like Macron every day, because it's every day isn't it?

 chauffeur, yeah.
+Yeah, exactly.

-Oh, my God, there's your best baguette yet.
+Oh my god, there's your best baguette yet.

 I'm not sure they're that good either, because I was reading that, I know, that's me.

+at the length and weight section.
 It does feel like there's a communication problem with the rules.

+They have to be exactly between 55 centimeters centimeters and 70 centimeters, right?
+Yeah, which is quite a large margin of error.
 Yeah, and the weight has to be between 250 grams and 300 grams.

 What impossible precision is this?

 But like traditional French baguettes, like in the 19th century, they were like eight meters long, weren't they?
+Like eight.
+No, eight feet long.

 Eight feet.
+Eight long.

-But you would get them, like they were bigger than hu the bigger than humans are.
+But you would get them, like they were

+Definitely.
 Bigger than French humans, certainly.

 In fairness to the French, there's not many nationalities where everyone's told that ain't fucked.

+Yeah, fair enough.
 I didn't know that we got at the French for being short.

-And we've said before that Napoleon was above average height for a French when he was taller than Nelson.
+You're thinking Napoleon, aren't you?
+Yeah, yeah.
+And we've said before that Napoleon was above average height for a Frenchman.

 It didn't work on a number of levels, did it?